 Check out LBTC’s HR workshops.

 We can expect that there will be a verifiable Grand Unified Theory of Human Capital.
 It will explain the driving factors that lead to hiring, promoting, and retaining the best talent available.
-More important, the theory will be tested, confirmed and modified by billions of HR records.
+More importantly, the theory will be tested, confirmed and modified by billions of HR records.
 Big Data will allow analysts to ignore samples and focus on the big picture – the really big picture.

 Due to the individual systems and consolidation of data sets through acquisitions, HR data proliferates.
 Today many HR organisations have an opportunity that existed only in the realms of science fiction for most large companies – an integrated view of HR data from cradle to grave for employees.